-One of the easiest art journal themes you can do is to base it on the months in the year.
+One of the easiest art journal themes you can do is to base it on the name of the month.

-This will automatically give you a new theme to work on each month.
+This will automatically give you a new focus to work on each month.
 There are 12 months in a year: January, February, March, April, May, June, July, August, September, October, November, and December.

 I like to use a fairly cheap A5 spiral bound journal with a dot grid (ebay) so the pages are not too large, they sit flat when open, and there are faint guidelines or a dot grid that help to line things up.